 If you can’t find what you are looking for among the predefined activities, then the custom activities function is the place to go.
 It allows you to control the Pods’ capabilities to suit your own need, and build an activity according to your specific requirements.

-You can design and save up to 10 different exercises using the multiple light logics.
+You can design and save up to 10 different exercises using the multiple light logics (color options).
 I found this particularly handy during the COVID-19 lockdown as it allowed me to come up with several new ones that don’t take up much space and can be done in a small enclosed space.

 Each custom activity has a set of controllable features that you’ll need to choose from.
 This includes defining the number of working stations and cycles, the number of pods to be used, the number of players, how to extinguish a light, light delay time and activity duration.